-The Board of Directors of the Parent Company has overall responsibility for the establishment and oversight of the Company's risk management framework.
-The Company's senior management are responsible for developing and monitoring the risk management policies and report regularly to the Parent Company on their activities.
+The Board of Directors of the Company has full responsibility for the establishment and oversight of the Company's risk management framework.
+The Company's senior management is responsible for setting and monitoring the risk management policies.

 The Company's current financial risk management framework is a combination of formally documented risk management policies in certain areas and informal risk management policies in other areas.